Equipment and adaptations

 There is a wide range of equipment that is covered by the prescription scheme.
 Please click on the links below for more information on common items covered by the scheme.

-This is equipment that is specifically prescribed for the child or young person and will be provided through Occupational Therapy for home.
+This is equipment that is specifically prescribed for the child or young person and will be more bespoke than the prescription items.
+This is provided through Occupational Therapy for home.
 It could include specialist seating, bath seats, bath lifts, potty seats, beds or slings.